About

 - Gum recession and tooth sensitivity

-- Bone loss around the teeth
+- Bone loss around teeth

-- Tooth mobility or eventual tooth loss
+- Loose teeth or eventual tooth loss

 How Gum Therapy Works: